Business Broadband Speed Guide

 The more active users you have connected to your broadband, the slower the speed each user will receive.

-💡Most routers come equipped with QoS (Quality of Service) that prioritises activities like VoIP calls, which require a minimum speed to guarantee quality.
+💡 Most routers come equipped with QoS (Quality of Service), which prioritises activities like business VoIP phone systems that require a minimum speed to maintain VoIP call quality.

 Network congestion